delve-team/delve/paper/paper.md

 Our algorithm uses a thread-save common value store on a single compute device or node, which furthermore allows to update the covariance matrix asynchronous when the network is trained in a distributed manner.
 To avoid problems that can be caused by rounding errors and numeric instability our implementation of the algorithm exclusivly converts by default all data into 64-bit floating point values.

-Another problem is the dimensionality of the data in convolutional layers, where a simple flattening of the data vector would result in a very high dimensional vector and a very expensive singular value decomposition as a direct consequence.
+Another challange is the dimensionality of the data in convolutional layers, where a simple flattening of the data vector would result in a very high dimensional vector and a very expensive singular value decomposition as a direct consequence.
 To address this issue, we treat every kernel position as an individual observation.
 This turns an output-tensor of shape (samples $\times$ height $\times$ width $\times$ filters) into a data matrix of shape (samples $\cdot$ height $\cdot$ width $\times$ filters).}
 The advantage of this strategy is that no information is lost, while keeping the dimensionality of $Q$ at a manageable size.